storj-archived/blog/content/post/engineering/a-brief-overview-of-kademlia-and-its-use-in-various-decentralized-platforms.md

 <img src="/blog/img/kademlia-locating-a-node-by-its-id.png" alt="The shortest distance between two points is not always a straight line." width="100%"/>

-<p style="text-align: center;">"[The shortest distance between two points is not always a straight line.](https://metaquestions.me/2014/08/01/shortest-distance-between-two-points-is-not-always-a-straight-line/)" Image Source: ([Maymounkov, et al.](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf))</p>
+<p style="text-align: center;">"\[The shortest distance between two points is not always a straight line.](https://metaquestions.me/2014/08/01/shortest-distance-between-two-points-is-not-always-a-straight-line/)" Image Source: (\[Maymounkov, et al.](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf))</p>

 Another advantage of Kademlia is that the protocol naturally prefers long-lived nodes over newer entrants.
 The figure below (pulled from the Kademlia paper) illustrates the fact that the longer a node has been alive, the more likely it is to remain online into the future.